mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Volume Button Preferences
 """""""""""""""""""""""""

-|ed| will allows you to use the device/phone's hardware :guilabel:`Volume Up` and :guilabel:`Volume Down` buttons to control speed.
+|ed| will allow you to use the device/phone's hardware :guilabel:`Volume Up` and :guilabel:`Volume Down` buttons to control speed.
 The following preferences allow you change options relating to these.

 .. contents:: In this Section
     :depth: 1